kstenerud/concise-encoding/ce-structure.md

 #### Numeric Types

 Numeric values (integers and floats) do not have to be of the same type or size in order to be equivalent.
 For example, the 32-bit float value 12.0 is equivalent to the 8-bit integer value 12.
-So long as they can resolve to the same value without data loss, they are equivalent.
+So long as they can resolve to the same value without data loss after type coercion, they are equivalent.

 **Note**: In contrast to ieee754 rules, two floating point values ARE considered equivalent if they are both NaN, so long as they are both the same kind of NaN (signaling or quiet).